In like a lion, out like a lamb. That’s what they say about the weather in March, and I suspect that’ll hold true this year.

 - Kale & Collards – if your kale is sprouting, the shoots are delicious used like broccoli.

-- Sprouting Broccoli – sprouting purple should be ready to harvest this month and possibly into April.
-Mine is just forming side shoots now.
+- Sprouting Broccoli – sprouting purple should be ready to harvest late this month and into April.

-- Chard – if any Swiss Chard has overwintered, it will be putting on new growth now and can be harvested.
-My chard planting this spring is pathetic.
-Oh well, what are ya gonna do?
+- Chard – if your Swiss Chard has survived, it will be putting on new growth now and can be harvested.

 - Turnips & Rutabagas – harvest the last of the turnips and rutabagas; leave them into April and they’ll probably start going to seed.
 Rutabaga-Cauliflower puree is a great option at this time of year.

-- Stored Winter Squash – I only have one squash left, but it is still in good shape.
-See also: how I store my winter squash.
+- Stored Winter Squash – All eaten.
+See also: How I store my winter squash.
 And here is a great recipe for using up the last of the squash: Winter Curried Squash Soup with Spice Toasted Squash Seeds.

 - Rhubarb-is your rhubarb coming up yet?
-I’m not seeing any growth from mine yet.
+Mine is!

 March in the garden is typically pretty busy around here.
 Is it for you too?
 What are you planning to do this month?